alexwlchan/alexwlchan.net/src/_drafts/martian-plaque.md

 The three fictional missions launched in 1994, but we don't know exactly when or how long they took to get to Mars.
 They also had advanced propulsion techniques, including [nuclear engines] and [solar sails], so maybe they got there faster than we can do today.

+The names come from the credits of s05e04.
 I wrote the signatures myself with an ink pen, then I digitised them with my scanner.
 I tweaked the contrast and sharpness to make them look more like solid black lines, and to remove the paper texture from the scan.
 A handwriting expert could probably tell I wrote all of them, but they look different enough for me to be happy.

-This came to mind because I was imagining what Dani would do with her plaque.
+I thought of the plaques because I was imagining what Dani would do with hers.
-She won the race, and she has the right to place it on Mars -- but two of her <s>redshirts</s> crew were killed on the journey, and she picked up several Soviet stragglers along the way.
+She won the race, and she has every right to place it on Mars -- but two of her <s>redshirts</s> crew were killed on the journey, and she picked up several Soviet stragglers too.
 I wonder if she'd put up the plaque for the original mission, or if she'd arrange for a new plaque to reflect the crew that actually landed.

 I don't expect the show to answer the question (I suspect the Mars colonists have much bigger problems ahead), but I had fun imagining this little corner of its universe.